santiagosayshey/DigiBrain/Content/Projects/commit message.md

 - create(format): 720p Quality tiers based on 720p GPPi data
 - remove(format): BeyondHD
 - create(format): Unwanted groups for WEBRip, remux and general
+- tweak(format): add source negations to full disc to stop it from matching remuxes and web stuff
+-